t: +353 1 222 5552

 An eloquent admiration of ancient cultures can be discerned through the art historical references of Egyptian and Roman civilisations as well as minimalism and constructivism, but also the influence of American artists Robert Morris and Cady Noland can be seen.
 Eva Rothschild’s works are tension-filled combinations of varied materials such as - steel, concrete, jesmonite, fibreglass, plexiglas, leather, polystyrene, wood and paper.

-There will be a daily showing of Rothschild's film 'Boys and Sculpture' in the Gallery at 2:30pm.
+There will be a daily screening of Rothschild's film 'Boys and Sculpture' in Gallery 18.

 "It is... honest and straightforward, rightly confident of its own absolute integrity, and grounded in solid aspects of the real world." – Cristín Leach Hughes, The Sunday Times